awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 Navigate to the `amazon-sagemaker-operator-for-k8s/hack/charts/batch-transform-jobs/` folder\.

-Edit the `values.yaml` file to replace the `inputdataconfig` with your input data and outputPath with your S3 buckets to which the Amazon SageMaker execution role has write access\.
+Edit the `values.yaml` file to replace the `inputdataconfig` with your input data and outputPath with your S3 buckets to which the SageMaker execution role has write access\.

 #### Create a Batch Transform Job<a name="create-a-batch-transform-job"></a>